paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

     **Sub-Projects**

-    This section sets up the build (defaults) for all included projects, (excluding the root project) by iterating over all included sub-projects.
+    This section sets up the build for all included projects, (excluding the root project) by iterating over all included sub-projects.
 In the iteration a distinction is made between **bnd** projects and **Gradle** projects.

     * The hook ```cnf/gradle/custom/subProject-pre.gradle``` is invoked.